LogoHistorical Figure MBTI

 Why not ESTJ?

-The ESTJ performs duty outwardly — they are more comfortable with direct authority, more likely to seek recognition, more energized by external enforcement of standards.
-Vyazemsky's satisfaction appears to have come from the internal sense that the work was done correctly, not from external acknowledgment.
-He did not build a political following, did not maneuver for advancement, did not cultivate a public reputation for his integrity.
+The ESTJ performs duty outwardly — more comfortable with direct authority, more energized by external enforcement of standards.
+Vyazemsky's satisfaction came from the internal sense that the work was done correctly.
+He did not build a political following, did not maneuver for advancement.
 He simply did the work.
 That inward orientation — fulfillment through internal consistency rather than external recognition — is the ISTJ signature.

 Why not ISFJ?

-The ISFJ's Si is oriented toward people and relationships — the memory of how individuals have behaved, the care for the emotional fabric of groups.
-Vyazemsky's Si was oriented toward legal precedent and institutional procedure — the memory of how cases had been decided, how offices had functioned, how the law had been applied.
-This is the Te auxiliary of the ISTJ shaping how the dominant Si is expressed: not interpersonal care but institutional mastery.
-An ISFJ in his position would have been warmer, more personally attentive, more relationship-focused.
+The ISFJ's Si is oriented toward people — the memory of how individuals have behaved, care for the emotional fabric of groups.
+Vyazemsky's Si was oriented toward legal precedent and institutional procedure — how cases had been decided, how the law had been applied.
+This is Te shaping how Si expresses: not interpersonal care but institutional mastery.
+An ISFJ in his position would have been warmer and more relationship-focused.
 Vyazemsky was precise, procedural, and reliable in a distinctly impersonal way.